 Sai Praneeth Karimireddy

-I am an Assistant Professor in USC's Thomas Lord Department of Computer Science, and by courtesy in the Ming Hsieh Department of Electrical & Computer Engineering.
-Before USC, I was an SNSF postdoc working with Mike I. Jordan at UC Berkeley, and I completed my PhD at EPFL advised by Martin Jaggi.
-My work has been deployed in industry at Meta, Google, OpenAI, and Owkin.
+I work on principled approaches to trustworthy AI — combining optimization, statistics, and economics to design, evaluate, and improve real-world AI systems.
+Before USC I was an SNSF postdoc with Michael I. Jordan at UC Berkeley, and I completed my PhD at EPFL advised by Martin Jaggi.
+My work has been deployed at Meta, Google, OpenAI, and Owkin.
+See the group page for how to work with me.

 Research